Walkthrough · article 07 of 09

 • Summary.
 Total gross, tax, fees, net, COGS, variable costs, fixed cost, EBIT.

-Most accountants want the raw CSV — they'll re-import it into their system.
-If yours wants a PDF instead, open the CSV in Excel / Google Sheets and use "Save as PDF" from there.
-The data is what matters; format is incidental.
+Most accountants want the raw CSV, since they'll re-import it straight into their own system.
+If yours wants a PDF instead, open the CSV in Excel or Google Sheets and use "Save as PDF" from there.
+Either way, the data is what matters and the format is incidental — so send the CSV first and only convert if your accountant specifically asks for something else.

 Expect divergence from the accountant's books.
 Your nouz P&L is daily-allocation based.
 Your accountant's P&L is accrual / depreciation based.
 The numbers won't match exactly — that's explained in Why your nouz P&L won't match your accountant's.